Lawrence Weingarten

 Lawrence Weingarten (December 30, 1897 – February 5, 1975) was an American film producer.
 He was best known for working for Metro-Goldwyn-Mayer and producing some of the studio's most prestigious films such as Adam's Rib (1949), I'll Cry Tomorrow (1955) and Cat on a Hot Tin Roof (1958).

 During his career, Weingarten was nominated for an Academy Award in 1959 and was given the Irving G. Thalberg Memorial Award in 1974, which was presented by Katharine Hepburn in her first and only appearance at the Oscars ceremony to present the award to her long time friend Weingarten.
 Whenever she won an Oscar, she always had either the presenter or another person associated with her film accept it on her behalf.
-Upon taking the stage, she received a standing ovation, to which she replied "I'm living proof that a person can wait forty-one years to be unselfish."
+Upon taking the stage, she received a standing ovation, to which she replied, "I'm living proof that a person can wait forty-one years to be unselfish", a reference to her first Oscar win in 1933.

 Early life and career

 Weingarten was born in Chicago, Illinois on December 30, 1897.
 He began his career as a publicity man for Thomas H. Ince and First National Pictures.
 In 1921, he independently produced a series of Biblical films.
 He was also involved in the production of Buster Keaton comedies, as well as Marie Dressler and Polly Moran films early in his career.

+Weingarten joined MGM under contract as an associate producer in 1927, working as an assistant to Harry Rapf.
+Weingarten became Thalberg's assistant and was put in charge of supervising comedies.
+Thalberg assigned him to supervise Buster Keaton who had just joined MGM.
+Keaton later wrote "for quite a while he [Weingarten] exercised little more authority over my crew, cast, and selection of story material than the fat cop on the corner.
+But just about the time I was divorced, Mr. Weingarten decided to stop being a rubberstamp executive and take over as a producer with an iron will."
+Keaton also wrote, "Nobody can deny that Larry learned his trade somewhere along the line and learned it well.
+But his trade was never slapstick comedy, and that was what I was still doing whether he and the studio's top dogs realized it or not."
+Keaton's films for MGM were initially very successful financially but gradually became less and less popular.

+It was during this tumultuous period of the early 1930s, dealing with Keaton and a Dressler/Moran film, when "general dissatisfaction with Weingarten's work" led to his health taking "a serious hit" and he "suffered a nervous breakdown and was placed on leave of absence."